 Age: What is the age range of your customer?
 Keep this as broad as possible, unless you know for sure your target customer is at a certain point in their life.

 Gender: What gender do they identify as?
-This might unimportant or essential, depending on your brand.
+This might be unimportant or essential, depending on your brand.

-Income Level: What is the income range of this buyer persona?
-Are they price-sensitive or are they willing to spend more money for premium products?
+Income level: What is the income range of this buyer persona?
+Are they price-sensitive or are they willing to spend more money on premium products?

-Relationship Status: Are they single, actively dating, or already married?
+Relationship status: Are they single, actively dating, or married?
 This may be relevant if you’re in the wedding industry, for example.